reality-two/reality2-documentation/userfriendly/construct.md

 2. This comes into the Decision and is then sent to the Antenna 'com.openai.api', which is sent inside the body with the `messages`: `[{"role":"system","content":"You are a helpful assistant."},{"role":"user","content":"__question__"}]`

    - Notice here also the '__question__'.
 Sometimes, you need to substitute text in, say, data sent in the body of a POST API with something that has come from elsewhere, such as the question in this case.
-Putting double underscores on either side of a string of characters tells the Node to replace that with the contents of the variable in the data flow, in this case the question "What is pi in 10 words or less?".
+Putting double underscores on either side of a string of characters tells the Node to replace that with the contents of the variable in the Data Flow, in this case the question "What is pi in 10 words or less?".

-3. When OpenAI comes back with an answer, the data flow has the answer appended, for example:
+3. When OpenAI comes back with an answer, the Data Flow has the answer appended, for example:

    ```json
    {"question": "What is pi in 10 words or less?", "answer": "Pi is the ratio of a circle's circumference to its diameter."}